x5engine/tinyapp/README.md

 npm i
 npm start
 ```

-## The idea behind the app

-Implement a small web app that will list the most starred Github repos that were created in the last 30 days.
-You'll be fetching the sorted JSON data directly from the Github API (Github API explained down below).

 ## Features
 * As a User I should be able to list the most starred Github repos that were created in the last 30 days.